Absholem/Artificial-Intelligence/BAIChat-Dan-Jailbreak.md

 ## Note

 These prompts have been slightly modified to fit BAIChat.
 But further tweaks are recommended.
+BAI Chat may not response similar to ChatGPT.

 ## "Jailbreak" Prompts